 As with Google, pricing is regional, with North America and Europe being the cheapest, while South Africa and South America cost the most.
 Prices for the Europe/NA regions start at $0.04/GB for the first 10 TB per month but go down to as little as $0.01 when going over 100 TB.
 There is also discounted volume pricing if you manage to go over 150 TB per month.

-Put simply, other CDN options offer as much value for money.
-That said, there are no trial options available, but at these prices, you won’t really need one.
+Other CDN options offer as much value for money.
+That said, there are no trial options available, but you won’t need one at these prices.

-In the battle of the best content delivery network companies, KeyCDN is in many ways the polar opposite of Akamai: very cheap vs very expensive, small server infrastructure vs huge infrastructure, and, finally, very simple installation and user interface vs one that requires a web professional.
+In the battle of the best content delivery network companies, KeyCDN is in many ways the polar opposite of Akamai.
+Very affordable vs. very expensive, small server infrastructure vs. huge infrastructure, and very simple installation and user interface vs. one that requires a web professional.

 The setup is lightning quick, and registration only requires entering a valid email address and creating an account, which takes less than a minute.
-Every feature is controlled from a handy navigation bar on the left side of the page, and the user interface is as friendly as it gets when it comes to content delivery networks.
+Every feature is controlled from a handy navigation bar on the left side of the page, and the user interface is as friendly as it gets when it comes to a content delivery network provider.

-We should also mention the fantastic customer support available 24/7 via email, phone, and even Skype.
+We should also mention the fantastic customer support available 24/7 via email, phone, and Skype.

 Security is also better than you would expect at this price range.
 You can either integrate your existing SSL certificate or get a shared one from KeyCDN, all without incurring any additional costs.
 Excellent encryption protocols are bolstered by security features such as secure token links and two-factor authentication.